DwikyP/shopping-list/README.md

 # Shopping List
-Simple list app with react-native(db using cosmosDB)
+Simple Shopping App with react-native(db using cosmosDB)
 ## Run Project
 npm install
 npm install -g nodemon(if nodemon does not installed on ur machine yet)